 To make the gravy:

-- Drain the broth with the lamb juices from the pan onto a jar with a pouring tip or bowl.
+- Drain the broth with the pan juices from the pan onto a jar with a pouring tip or bowl.

-- Slowly add this liquid mixture to the butter and flour in the saucepan over low heat while stirring constantly with a whisk.
+- Slowly add 1 cup broth and lamb juices to the butter and flour mixture in the saucepan over low heat while stirring constantly with a whisk.
 Stir for a minute or two more until all lumps are dissolved and the mixture has no pronounced flour flavor.

 Rate and review this recipe